 The summer before my senior year, I was very fortunate to get involved with the Undergraduate Research and Graduate Opportunity Office (URGO).
 I conducted research full-time during the summer, and part-time over the course of my senior year.
 I also spent a lot of time managing the eye-tracking lab for the Psychology Department with Professor Dave Matz.

-A week after graduation, I received a job offer from the director of the Kenwood Therapy Center where I had completed an internship.
+A week after graduation, I received a job offer from the director of a local therapy center where I had completed an internship.
 It was to be a three-month, part-time position, but I’ve been with the center for just over a year now, working full-time as development coordinator.
 Some of my primary responsibilities include organizing our international training workshops, editing our workshop videos, managing our website, conducting orientation with new clinicians, managing the administrative portion of some of our clinical programs, and serving as a member of our nonprofit board.

 My Augsburg experience provided me with unique challenges and opportunities that encouraged me to take my work and education into my own hands, and to follow my passions.